-#3 Updated by Tom Morris 9 months ago
+#3 Updated by Tom Morris over 3 years ago

 As we discussed during grooming, let's go with the approach of stacking the two dates to free up space for the PDH.
 I think it'd be useful to include the UUID as well (although it's often there for collections which don't have names).

 Name, Date Trashed / To Be Deleted, Owner, UUID / PDH, Files